Spoiled brat face – random girl on the internet, but I’m gonna try to get one of me…

 Oh goodness.
 How do I tell this part of the story without sounding selfish or spoiled or any bad adjectives?
 Well, I don’t know.
 Maybe I will sound like those things… I was hard to deal with when I was in the hospital.

 I had the test/ablation on Friday, November 6.
 And I was let out of the hospital on, I’m pretty sure, the 11th.
-I’m trying to remember why I was in for a few extra days.
-From what I remember, it was because they started me on a medicine, and wanted to give my heart another test on the 10th to see how it was reacting to said medicine.
+I think the extra days were because the doctors started me on a medicine, and wanted to give my heart another test on the 10th to see how it was reacting to said medicine.

-I have no recollection of the treadmill stopping or the falling over.
-I just remember being shown by the doctors that if I took my medicine, I absolutely could not jog the way I used to.
-My body would just abort the mission if my heart got to a certain (not very high) speed.
+I have no recollection of the treadmill stopping or my falling over.
+I just remember the lesson that if I took my medicine, I absolutely could not jog the way I used to.
+My body would abort the mission if my heart got to a certain (not very high) speed.
 I think the doctors knew that I never would’ve trusted that on faith alone, so they showed me.
 Touché, doctors.

-Next week, I’m planning on elaborating a little more about the big pain in the butt I was to my friends and family while I was in the hospital.
+I’ll elaborate about the big pain in the butt I was to my friends and family, while I was in the hospital, next week.

 Aurora, you are SUCH an inspiring young woman!
 We “met” when you friended me on Facebook because I’m a theater guy — and I have always wondered who this beautiful and crazy woman was, so I read your blog.
 Every entry.
 Twice.
 I am stopped in my tracks when I hear of everything you’ve been through.
 I am impressed by your spirit of hope and faith.
 I am attracted to your positive attitude.
 There is so much more . . .